 How to Quickly Make Your Google Analytics CCPA Compliant

 Google Analytics is the most widely used analytical tool, utilized by more than thirty million websites.
 There are higher chances that you have already used the system.
-As such, it is important to be CCPA Compliant.
+As such, it is important to be CCPA-compliant.

 Recently, California enacted a law to protect consumers’ privacy.
-The California consumer privacy act (CCPA) came into effect on 1 January 2020.
+The California Consumer Privacy Act (CCPA) came into effect on 1 January 2020.
 The privacy law warrants California consumers the right to know what personal information is collected from them by websites and how it is used.
 Consumers reserve the right to opt to sell or not sell their personal information (PI).
-In this case, the term “sale” defines renting, selling, disseminating, disclosing, transferring, or sharing orally, in writing or electronically a consumer’s personal information to a third party or another business for monetary benefit or any other consideration.
+In this case, the term “sale” defines renting, selling, disseminating, disclosing, transferring, or sharing orally, in writing, or electronically a consumer’s personal information to a third party or another business for monetary benefit or any other consideration.

 It is prudent to comply with this law to avoid getting into trouble with government agencies.
-Here are simple steps on how you can become google analytics CCPA compliant.
+Here are simple steps on how you can become Google Analytics CCPA compliant.

 1. Check Your Google Analytics Data Collection

 Inspect your implementation of Google Analytics to ensure that you are not violating the CCPA terms and conditions.
-After identifying whether you are breaking the law, go on and check the kind of personal information you have been collecting in your website, such as User IDs.
+After identifying whether you are breaking the law, go on and check the kind of personal information you have been collecting on your website, such as User IDs.
 This process should not be a one-time task; it should be continuous to ensure you are always compliant.

 2. Acknowledge the Data Processing Terms

 Data retention refers to the total amount of time that data is kept on analytics tools.
-You can adjust the amount of time you retain customers’ data by going to Property>Tracking Info>Data retention and select one that fits you most.
+You can adjust the amount of time you retain customers’ data by going to Property>Tracking Info>Data retention and selecting one that fits you most.
 The amount of time you choose is dependent on the legal advice you receive.
-Note you should state the amount of time you select in your Privacy Policy.
+Note, you should state the amount of time you select in your Privacy Policy.

 4. Update Your Privacy Policy

-5. Ascertain Whether Consent opt- Out Is Necessary
+5. Ascertain Whether Consent Opt-Out Is Necessary

 In November of 2019, Google released a feature by the name “Restricted Data processing.”
 This feature was geared towards helping organizations that use Google products to be CCPA compliant.
 According to Google, the restricted data processing mode has several options to help organizations comply with the new law.